 - Monticello - Take a tour of President Jefferson's private residence and learn more about the history of the 3rd President of the United States.
 You'll pass Monticello on the Blue Ridge Parkway Detour, but it's also just a short drive off the I-95 if you're taking the Direct Route.

 - Shenandoah National Park - If you're taking the Blue Ridge Parkway Detour, don't miss the chance to take one or more hikes through this stunning wild area, or simply stop to admire the scenery from the many ridgetop viewpoints along the road.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Washington D.C. - The nation's capital city is a must visit destination.
 Boasting a number of iconic neoclassical monuments, landmarks and buildings including The White House, The Washington Monument, the Lincoln Memorial, The Supreme Court and Capitol Hill.
 For culture lovers, it also has a prestigious collection of museums, art galleries, and performing-arts venues.